-The actuarial assumptions used in the January 1, 2019 valuation were based on results of an actuarial experience study for the period January 1, 2010 through June 30, 2014.
+The actuarial assumptions used in the January 1, 2020 valuation were based on results of an actuarial experience study for the period January 1, 2015 through June 30, 2019.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class of the September 30, 2018 measurement date are summarized in the following table:
+The difference between the resulting rate and the rate on the ongoing basis is a margin for adverse deviation.
+The target allocation and best estimates of arithmetic real rates of return for each major asset class as of the September 30, 2019 measurement date are summarized in the following table:

+Target Long-Term Expected Real

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Domestic equity 45% 6.40%
+Domestic equity 45% 6.41%

-International equity 20% 7.40%
+International equity 20% 6.96%

-Real estate 10% 5.10%
+Real estate 10% 4.76%

-Global fixed income 5% 3.03%
+Global fixed income 5% 3.06%

-Domestic fixed income 20% 1.75%
+Domestic fixed income 20% 1.96%

 Total 100%